WICG/display-locking/README.md

   // Acquire a lock.
   await element.getDisplayLock().acquire();

-  // Append the element to the DOm. document.body.appendChild(element);
+  // Append the element to the DOM. document.body.appendChild(element);

   // Now we can update the element, causing co-operative updates.
 After that